Forty is the old age of youth, fifty is the youth of old age ~ Hosea Ballou

 Be creative and enthusiastic when making your senior retirement living choice .... it's been what you've been dreaming about for a long time ... its now time to make your dreams come true.

 Do you have, or are you planning, an interesting or unusual retirement lifestyle?
-Something different or somewhere different?
+Doing something different or going somewhere different?

 We are fulltime RVers who began our RV life 5 years ago while still working in corporate America.
 Our names are Jose and Jill, ages 60 and 55.
 The …